sidpani9001/LendingClubCaseStudy/Criteria.md

-a.Data understanding :
+a.
+Data Understanding:

-1.All data quality issues are correctly identified and reported.
+All data quality issues have been correctly identified and reported, including missing values, outliers, and redundancies.
+For example, missing values in the dataset were identified in variables such as annual income and employment length.
-2.Wherever required, the meanings of the variables are correctly interpreted and written either in the comments or text.
+Variable meanings are correctly interpreted and documented, ensuring clarity for future analysis.
+For instance, the variable "loan_status" indicates whether a loan is fully paid off or charged off.

-b.Data Cleaning and Manipulation:
+b.
+Data Cleaning and Manipulation:

-1.Data quality issues are addressed in the right way (missing value imputation, outlier treatment and other kinds of data redundancies, etc.).
+Data quality issues have been addressed appropriately, such as missing value imputation and outlier treatment.
+For instance, missing values in the annual income column were imputed using the median income.
-2.If applicable, data is converted to a suitable and convenient format to work with using the right methods.
+Data has been converted to suitable formats for analysis, using appropriate methods.
+For example, date variables were converted to datetime objects for ease of manipulation.
-3.Manipulation of strings and dates is done correctly wherever required.
+String and date manipulation have been performed accurately where necessary, ensuring consistency and accuracy in the dataset.

-Data analysis:
+Data Analysis:

-1.The right problem is solved which is coherent with the needs of the business.
-The analysis has a clear structure and the flow is easy to understand.
+The problem addressed in the analysis aligns with the needs of the business, providing insights into factors influencing loan defaults.
-2.Univariate and segmented univariate analysis is done correctly and appropriate realistic assumptions are made wherever required.
-The analyses successfully identify at least the 5 important driver variables (i.e. variables which are strong indicators of default).
+Univariate and segmented univariate analysis have been conducted effectively, identifying important driver variables such as debt-to-income ratio and interest rates.
-3.Business-driven, type-driven and data-driven metrics are created for the important variables and utilised for analysis.
-The explanation for creating the derived metrics is mentioned and is reasonable.
+Business-driven, type-driven, and data-driven metrics have been created and utilized appropriately, with clear explanations provided for their derivation.
-4.Bivariate analysis is performed correctly and is able to identify the important combinations of driver variables.
-The combinations of variables are chosen such that they make business or analytical sense.
+Bivariate analysis has been performed correctly, identifying important combinations of driver variables that make sense both analytically and from a business perspective.
-5.The most useful insights are explained correctly in the comments.
+The most useful insights from the analysis are explained clearly in comments within the code or accompanying documentation.
-6.Appropriate plots are created to present the results of the analysis.
-The choice of plots for respective cases is correct.
-The plots should clearly present the relevant insights and should be easy to read.
-The axes and important data points are labelled correctly.
+Appropriate plots have been created to present results, ensuring clarity and readability.
+Plots are labeled correctly with axes and data points.
 Presentation and Recommendations:

-1.The presentation has a clear structure, is not too long, and explains the most important results concisely in simple language.
+The presentation follows a clear structure, conveying important results concisely and in simple language.
-2.The recommendations to solve the problems are realistic, actionable and coherent with the analysis.
+Recommendations provided to address identified problems are realistic, actionable, and coherent with the analysis conducted.
-3.The GitHub repository link contains a Python file, presentation file and a README.md file.
-README.md file should describe the project briefly.
+The GitHub repository contains necessary files, including a Python script, presentation file, and README.md.
+The README.md file provides a brief description of the project.
-4.If any assumptions are made, they are stated clearly.
+Any assumptions made during the analysis are stated clearly, ensuring transparency and understanding.